Deal with difficult people properly.

 Even though you don’t agree with someone’s viewpoint, you need to realize that there must be some reason behind their annoying actions.

-- Don’t talk too much about what you don’t like in their style of conversation.
+Avoid talking too much about what you don’t like in their conversation style.

 Instead of saying things like, “Michael, you are a liar!” say, “Michael, we both know that what’s been said is far from reality.”